Make an Impact during Every Kid Healthy Week

-Every Kid Healthy Week is celebrated April 23rd-27th; a week dedicated to promoting the health and wellness of kids at school, home, and in the community.
+Every Kid Healthy Week is celebrated April 20th through the 24th; a week dedicated to promoting the health and wellness of kids at school, home, and in the community.
 Healthy kids are better prepared to learn, which is why it is so important to encourage nutritious food and physical activity.

 - Have a veggie planting day!
 Many vegetables can be started in toilet paper holders prior to being planted in the ground.
 Stand toilet paper holders upright on a baking sheet, pack with planting soil and plant 2-3 seeds in the middle of the soil (read the seed package for exact instructions).
 Place baking sheet next to a window and cover with plastic wrap, seeds need to stay warm and moist, for 4-6 weeks or until the first green stem pops out of the soil.
 Students can then take their plant home and transfer to an outdoor garden.
 There is no need to remove the plant from the toilet paper holder; it will break down in the soil as the vegetable grows.

-- Put up large pieces of paper in the lunch room highlighting different fruits and vegetables and allow kids to vote for their favorite.
+- Put up large pieces of paper in the kitchen highlighting different fruits and vegetables and allow kids to vote for their favorite.

-Your community is a great resource when it comes to health and wellness.
-As the weather warms up, you can often find fun runs to participate in as a family, organized nature walks, youth sports sign-ups, community garden planting, and more!
+As the weather warms up, you can participate as a family in nature walks, garden planting, and more!